MonishkaDas/Cardiovascular-Disease-Prediction/starter_file/README.md

 ### Task

 The task is to firstly, study the dataset and check for outliers, categorical values, missing values, etc. We then process the dataset and clean it.
 A well processed dataset gives out better results, this is why data preprocessing is an essential step despite the fact that AutoML has in-built functions to deal with improper data.
 After processing, we pass the dataset to the configured automl and hyperdrive models.
 We run the models and monitor the process using the run details widget.
 We then pick the best model from the two based on metrics, which in this case is the AutoML Model.
 We deploy the model and run _logs.py_ file to enable Applications insights.
 Finally, we test the endpoints of the model using the _endpoint.py_ file.
-We also creat a Onnx model and test it.
+We also create a Onnx model and test it.

 ### Data Preprocessing

 The dataset has a total of 70,000 readings with no missing data.
-However, there are a few outliers and invalid readings (*For example: a few readings show the diastolic pressure, _ap-lo_ to be higher than the systolic pressure, _ap-hi_*).
-We drop the outliers and duplicate readings and clean the invalid data, we drop the column _"id"_, we convert the feature column _gender_ to a binary, we replace the categorical columns like _cholestrol, gluc_ with the dummies and we standardize columns like, _age, height, weight, ap-hi, ap-lo_.
+However, there are a few outliers and invalid readings (*For example: a few readings show the diastolic pressure, _**ap-lo**_ to be higher than the systolic pressure, _**ap-hi**_*).
+We drop the outliers and the duplicate readings and clean the invalid data, we drop the column _"id"_, we convert the feature column _gender_ to a binary, we replace the categorical columns like _cholestrol, gluc_ with the dummies and we standardize columns like, _age, height, weight, ap-hi, ap-lo_.
 This data is then passed to the configured experiments and run.

 ### Access